marcelala/BeeConnected/README.md

 # SDA starter template

+##Introduction
+This online forum was developed during the Software Development Academy (SDA) so that we could gain more experience with developing and deploying a fullstack application.
+We worked in groups using Slack for messaging purposes and GIT and GitHub to collaborate and manage our code and the implementation.

+##App description
+As foreigners who have immigrated to Sweden we recognise that there are difficulties faced in integrating and socialising in a Swedish society.
+The agenda of the forum we implemented, BeeConnected, is to facilitate integration, interaction and even assistance between Swedes and foreigners.
+The forum will have guidelines for users to adhere to, and it will also be moderated so that we ensure that users adhere to guidelines.

 This web starter template is based on Spring, PostgreSQL, React, React router and Axios.
 Check the following links for documentation and guides:

 - [Spring](https://spring.io/projects/spring-boot)